glesauteur/unstirrd/README.md

 Unstirrd is inspired by the app [Untappd](https://untappd.com/) but adapted to cocktails instead of beers.

+For screenshots of the app, with the [screenshots](docs/screenshots.md) file.

 ## Tech Stack

   - React Frontend (create-react-app)